 The minimum academic profile for first consideration for Freshman Nursing admission is:

-- A 3.00 cumulative high school grade point average.
+- A 3.00 cumulative high school grade point average, and

-- Completion of high school Biology/lab and Chemistry/lab, with grades of "B" or better.
+- Completion of high school Biology/lab and Chemistry/lab, with grades of "B" or better, and

-- Students who are admissible may be placed on a waitlist depending on space availability.
+Students who apply after spaces are filled and are admissible may be placed on a waitlist depending on space availability.

-Freshmen who meet University requirements for admission, but do not meet the nursing major requirements noted above, will be accepted to the University as Undeclared.
+Freshmen who meet University requirements for admission, but do not meet the Nursing major requirements noted above, will be accepted to the University as Undeclared.
 Students will have the opportunity to reapply to the nursing department after completion of prerequisite coursework.
 Please note, however, that due to the competitiveness of the program, admission to the nursing major is neither implied nor guaranteed.
+See "Change of Major for Enrolled Students" below for details.

 Students applying as non-traditional may not be admitted directly into nursing and will be admitted as undeclared.